Nostradamus Predictions 2017: Donald Trump Impeachment And Mexico Border Wall

 Miguel de Cervantes once said, “To be prepared is half the victory,” and many have been looking at Nostradamus predictions for 2017 to see if they can glean any words of wisdom or predictions of coming events in order to prepare themselves for what lies ahead.

-Followers of Nostradamus say that he was able to foresee the French Revolution, the creation of the atomic bomb and the rise and fall of Hitler.
+Followers of Nostradamus say that he was able to foresee the French Revolution, the creation of the atomic bomb, and the rise and fall of Hitler.
 They also say that he foretold September 11 and even the assassination of John F. Kennedy.

 The first book that Nostradamus published was entitled Les Propheties, and he was famed far and wide for being a “seer.”